decide-project-eu/PoultryBarometer/README.md

 Only anonymous data is used to create the dashboard.
 After linking a farm to the correct province, farm identification is removed from the data.
 The dashboard shows only aggregated data.

+## How to visit the tool

+You can try out the tool here: [https://decide-project-eu.github.io/case-studies-website/case-studies/poultry-barometer.html]

-## How to use
+## How to use the Tableau workbooks

 To edit this dashboard, you need Tableau.
-You can open the example dataset in Tableau or add your own data.
+You can open the twbx (packaged workbooks) in Tableau and use the dashboard with the example dataset.
+You can also add your own data, provided it includes the same column names.